 Water-Cooler Question du Jour: Is Chief Justice Roberts Really a Liberal?

 One of the most intriguing questions to come out of this decision is whether Chief Justice John Roberts, appointed to the court by President George W. Bush in 2005, is actually a closet liberal.
 I don't know that this will affect anyone's business tomorrow, but longer-term it's worth keeping an eye on.

-Roberts's vote with the majority (and the fact that he wrote the decision) are big disappointments to conservatives.
+(and the fact that he wrote the decision) are big disappointments to conservatives.
 But one decision does not a court make, and in his first five years as chief justice, the Roberts court was seen as the most conservative part of the court in living memory.

 The health-care decision was especially surprising given that Justice Anthony Kennedy, a more moderate jurist and expected to have been the swing vote in the case, voted with the more conservative bloc.
 In fact, Kennedy took the time to make a statement from the bench in which he called the act, "invalid in its entirety."

 Longer-term, the fact that Roberts and Kennedy basically switched sides in this decision does raise interesting questions that could affect entrepreneurs.
 Businesses usually benefit from stability in the law and in the courts.
 Expect to see a lot of analysis of what the voting blocs here might mean for predicting future cases about government power and business.